ang-zeyu/ang-zeyu/README.md

 ### Hi there 👋

-#### I am currently 🌱

-- Picking up native android development (a huge WIP)
-- I've just completed my AWS SAA certification, and am looking into the SysOps certification to cement my knowledge with more practical experience.

 #### My most notable projects here are :star:

 - [InfiSearch](https://github.com/ang-zeyu/infisearch), A semi-scalable end-to-end client-side search solution powered by a static pre-built index.
 Scalability was achieved by fragmenting the static file index into numerous files for on-demand retrieval.
 It consists of a multi-threaded CLI indexer written in Rust, a search library written in Web Assembly (Rust), and a user interface written in Typescript.